As an Amazon Associate we earn from qualifying purchases.

 What is a White Russian?

 A White Russian is a cocktail made up of vodka, coffee liqueur (most often Kahlua), and cream served over ice.
 As with many cocktails, the origin and exact make-up of the drink have changed over the years.
-What we do know is that this drink is neither all that white in color nor Russian in origin.
+What I do know is that this drink is neither all that white in color nor Russian in origin.

 Even so, what most can agree on is that a White Russian is the much more popular variation of a Black Russian Cocktail with the addition of cream.